ChrisMcPherson/mids-205-weather-assistant/Kafka_Utils/README.txt

-This code was used to verify that the Kafka topics were configured correctly and that the code to act as a producer to the Kafka topic was working.
+This code was used to verify that the Kafka topics were configured correctly and that the code to act as a message producer to the Kafka topic was working.